FAQ - Frequently Asked Questions

 Students must keep in mind that each organization handles their scholarships differently, but here are some general guidelines:

-• If the student is given the money directly, University Park students should take the check to the Office of the Bursar, 103 Shields Building.
+- If the student is given the money directly, please mail the check to:

-• If the check is made payable to both Penn State and the student, the student will be notified by e-mail go to the Bursar/Finance Office to endorse the check.
-Once the check has been endorsed, the funds will be disbursed into the student's account.
+- If the check is made payable to both Penn State and the student, the student will be notified by e-mail to endorse the check.
+Once the check has been endorsed and received by Penn State, the funds will be disbursed into the student's account.

 How long will it take for the scholarship to be disbursed into the student's account?